jayrbolton/flyd-ajax/README.md

 , path: '/'
-, send: 'x=y' // data to send; must be text, FormData, or an object (objects get JSON.stringify-ed) , headers: {'Content-Type': 'application/json'} // any number of header key/vals })
+, send: 'x=y' // data to send; must be text, FormData, or an object (objects get JSON.stringify-ed) , headers: {'Content-Type': 'application/json'} // any number of header key/vals , dontResolve: true // Whether to keep this request pending indefinitely or to resolve it immediately (useful for testing loading states).
+Default is false
+})
 ```